hwz0428/hwz0428.github.io/research/index.md

 My research interests lie in the field of nanophotonics, including plasmonics, metamaterials, photonic crystals, 2D materials, exciton-polaritons, and most recently, topological photonics.
 More specifically, a few projects I am working on include:
 - Scattering and waveguiding in photonic crystals with non-Hermiticity and special symmetries.
-- Controlling photoluminescence from 2D semiconductors.
+- Directional emission from 2D semiconductors integrated nanostructure.
 - Exciton-polaritons and valleytronics in mono- and few-layer TMDCs.
-- Tunable topological photonic nanosctructures.
+- Tunable topological photonic nanosctructures and edge states.